 As a Group, we’re guided in how we do things by a clear set of values.
 A key part of how we seek to live and breathe these values is to strive to create a fully inclusive environment for all our colleagues, customers and communities, one that is truly representative of modern-day Britain.

 While we’ve worked hard over the years to create a more inclusive organisation, the launch of the Race Action Plan in July 2020 was a real turning point in our journey.
 Launched against the backdrop of the Black Lives Matter movement and the coronavirus pandemic, the Plan has helped us to address the specific challenges we know our Black colleagues and customers are facing.

 As we help Britain recover, we’re committed to building an organisation that’s truly inclusive and involves all communities from across the UK.

 These are the commitments that make up our plan, and like any good plan, we’re continually reviewing and updating with input from our Advisory Panel to ensure, our actions are the right ones.

-1. We’ve set a new public goal, complementing our broader 2018 Black, Asian and Minority Ethnic target, to specifically increase Black representation in senior roles from 0.6% at senior grades to at least 3% by 2025, to align with the overall UK labour market.
+1. We’ve set a public goal, complementing our broader 2018 Black, Asian and Minority Ethnic target, to specifically increase Black representation in senior roles from 0.6% at senior grades to at least 3% by 2025, to align with the overall UK labour market.

-5. We’ve met our commitment to publish our first ethnicity pay gap report by the end of 2020.
+5. We’ve met our commitment to publish our first Ethnicity Pay Gap report by the end of 2020.